OPP – Officer Dies in Line of Duty UPDATED

 Anyone with any information or video footage in relation to this incident is asked to contact the OPP at 1-888-310-1122.
 Should you wish to remain anonymous, contact Crime Stoppers at 1-800-222-8477 (TIPS) or ontariocrimestoppers.ca.

-- East Algoma OPP – New Victim Services Programming Now Available - April 25, 2026
+- East Algoma OPP – Help requested in delivery of deceased domestic animals - April 29, 2026